cosmos72/schemesh/doc/lineedit/key.md

 ### Examples

-The following code instructs schemesh to start the command `` make -j `nproc` `` every time keypad KP+ is pressed, which produces the sequences `ESC O k` at least on xterm:
+The following code instructs schemesh to start the command `` make -j `nproc` `` every time keypad KP+ is pressed, which produces the sequence `ESC O k` at least on xterm:
 ```
 (linectx-keytable-insert! linectx-default-keytable
   (lambda (lctx)